 CancerChoices does not recommend therapies or doses, but only provides information for patients and providers to consider as part of a complete treatment plan.
 Patients should discuss therapies with their physicians, as contraindications, interactions and side effects must be evaluated.

 Levels of active ingredients of natural products can vary widely between and even within products.
-See Quality and Sources of Herbs, Supplements and Other Natural Products.
+See Sourcing Quality Herbs and Supplements.

 Dosage recommendations are available from these sources: